ahmed12gh/notes/Medical School/First year/anatomy/Introduction.md

 - embyrology : study of organism from its immature stages ,viz. the intra-uterine stages from fertilized ovum up to complete independent organism
 	- comparetive embryology : used to obtain information to fill in the gaps  by observations of lower forms
 - comparetive anatomy : observation of the adult forms of human ancestry-النسب
-- applied anatomy : applicaiton of facts wto direct patholoical conditions
+- applied anatomy : applicaiton of facts to direct patholoical conditions
 - suface anatomy : on or immediately under the surface of the body

 # The Human Body systems  :